 Michael Buck IP has a strong network of trusted US Attorneys who we already work with on national applications into the United States and where Madrid designations attract substantive or formalities objections.

-If you are interested in seeking US trade mark protection either by way of a national US filing or as part of a Madrid Protocol application, please contact Kellie or Geraldine or email firstname.lastname@example.org and we would be pleased to assist.
+If you are interested in seeking US trade mark protection either by way of a national US filing or as part of a Madrid Protocol application, please contact Geraldine or email firstname.lastname@example.org and we would be pleased to assist.